yacoin/yacoin/doc/README_ubuntu.txt

       7 - type " make "

-Section G - Building Boost library
+Section G - Build the Boost library

       1 - type " cd " to get to the home directory